 In a rage the two brothers fought.
 Remus claimed ‘primacy of arrival’ and Romulus claimed ‘primacy of number’ as each argued their case to become ruler of the new settlement.

 Another version of events involves Remus mocking his brother by leaping over the half-constructed walls of Rome.
 Romulus, in a bout of rage killed him, swearing:

 “So shall perish whoever shall over leap my battlements.”

-Regardless of how the story unfolded, Romulus is widely accepted as being the founding father of Rome.
-It is a line that would last for more than two centuries until Rome’s experiment with the monarchy would end, propelling it into a new age, an age which I will explore in the next instalment of this series; the age of the republic.
+Regardless of how the story truly unfolded, Romulus is widely accepted as being the founding father of Rome.
+It is a line that would last for more than two centuries until Rome’s experiment with the monarchy would end, propelling it into a new age.
+One which I will explore in the next instalment of this series; the age of the republic.